-(a) The Gaming Facility authorized by this Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Compact, the Tribal Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
-The license shall be reviewed and renewed every year thereafter.
-Verification that this requirement has been met shall be provided by the Tribe to the State by sending a copy of the initial license and each renewal license to the Commission and any State Designated Agency within twenty (20) days after issuance of the license or renewal.
-The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements shall be posted in a conspicuous and public place in the Gaming Facility at all times.
+- (a) The Gaming Facility authorized by this Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Compact, the Tribe's Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
+The license shall be reviewed and renewed every two (2) years thereafter.
+Verification that this requirement has been met shall be provided by the Tribe to the State by sending a copy of the initial license and each renewal license to the State Gaming Agency within twenty (20) days after issuance of the license or renewal.
+The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements shall be posted in a conspicuous and public place in the Gaming Facility at all times. - To assure the protection of the health and safety of all Gaming (b) Facility patrons, guests, and employees, the Tribe shall adopt, or has already adopted, and shall maintain throughout the term of this Compact, an ordinance that requires any covered Gaming Facility construction to meet or exceed the Applicable Codes.
+The Gaming Facility and construction, expansion, improvement, modification, or renovation will also comply with the federal Americans with Disabilities Act, P.L.
+101-336, as amended, 42 U.S.C. § 12101 et seq.
+Notwithstanding the foregoing, the Tribe need not comply with any standard that specifically applies in name or in fact only to tribal facilities.
+Without limiting the rights of the State under this section, reference to Applicable Codes is not intended to confer jurisdiction upon the State or its political subdivisions.
+For purposes of this section, the terms "building official" and "code enforcement agency" as used in titles 19 and 24 of the California Code of Regulations mean the